Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 kit and have connected it directly to your PC via USB "localhost" and "4223" is fine.
 If you extended the kit by
 :ref:`Extensions <product_overview_master_extensions>` or
-want to control the kit from another PC you have to enter the IP or hostname of the extension or the PC where the kit is connected to.
+want to control the kit from another PC you have to enter the IP address or hostname of the extension or the PC where the kit is connected to.
 Below the input boxes is a table which shows you the connected Bricks and Bricklets.